House targets plaque honoring racist Nevada lawmaker from century ago

 WASHINGTON — Lawmakers from the District of Columbia and Maryland are seeking the removal of a plaque honoring a former U.S. senator from Nevada who voiced ardent white supremacist views and later founded an affluent suburban enclave in the nation’s capital.

-Sen. Francis Newlands, a Democrat, served in the House and Senate from 1903 to1917, was a champion of conservation and helped establish the Bureau of Reclamation sought by Western states, according to RenoHistorical.org.
+Sen. Francis Newlands, a Democrat, served in the House and Senate from 1893 to 1917, was a champion of conservation and helped establish the Bureau of Reclamation sought by Western states, according to RenoHistorical.org.

 But there was a darker side.

-Note: A previous version of this had incorrect dates for dates for Newlands’ time serving in Congress.